derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-23/02/2026 16:55:06 : 3 Database Admins walked into a NoSQL bar.
+24/02/2026 17:04:27 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call eight hobbits?
-A hobbyte.
+Schrodinger's attitude to web development: If I don't look at it in Internet Explorer then there's a chance it looks fine.
 <!-- replace-with-joke ends -->